-This report analysis the following options.
+This report analyses the following options.

-1. Kogarah Stand Alone
+1. Rockdale Stand Alone

-This is measured against Kogarah's current and future financial position based on the published Financial Statements and Long Term Financial Plans and as modified through further information provided by Council.
+This is measured against Rockdale's current and future financial position based on the published Financial Statements and Long Term Financial Plans (Scenario 1) and as modified through further information provided by Council based on a revaluation of assets and resulting reduction in depreciation (Scenario 2).

-Where Kogarah has been identified as not meeting one of Fit for the Future benchmarks we have identified what the funding gap is.
-The analysis does not resolve how the gap would be addressed as that is a question for council.
+Where Rockdale has been identified as not meeting one of Fit for the Future benchmarks we have identified what the funding gap is.
+The analysis does not resolve how the gap would be addressed, as that is a question for council.